Tracing the connections among ideology, language and education

 Kostoulas, A., and Stelma, J. (2016).
-Intentionality and Complex Systems Theory: a New Direction for Language Learning Psychology.
+Intentionality and Complex Systems Theory: A New Direction for Language Learning Psychology.
 In Gkonou, C., Tatzl, D., and Mercer, S. (eds.)
 New Directions in Language Learning Psychology.
-Berlin: Springer.
+Cham: Springer.

 - This chapter examines the combined potential of the concept of ‘intentionality’ and ‘complex systems theory’ as a new theoretical direction for language learning psychology.
 The explanatory and predictive utility of the combined constructs for language learning psychology is then illustrated by juxtaposing two case studies, from Norway and Greece.